The Lifestyle Causes Impediments In Yoga

 Cause of Impediments In Yoga

 There are many causes of impediments to yoga.
-The subject yoga is pragmatic and has charisma, it can be a helpful tool to provide clarity in vision for all those who are seeking to walk with gathering enthusiasm; no matter in which profession you are (A Farmer, Teacher, Engineer, Salesman, Hotelier, Doctor, Artists, Yogi and so on).
+The subject yoga is pragmatic and has charisma; it can be a helpful tool to provide clarity in vision for all those who are seeking to walk with gathering enthusiasm; no matter in which profession you are (A Farmer, Teacher, Engineer, Salesman, Hotelier, Doctor, artist, Yogi, and so on).

-The pursuit of Mantras and Shlokas in Indian Darshanas (texts), and Upanishads have been our guiding light in terms of meditation in all the times, which we have received from our ancestors and teachers, and still have values in the modern era.
+The pursuit of Mantras and Shlokas in Indian Darshanas (texts), and Upanishads has been our guiding light in terms of meditation at all times, which we have received from our ancestors and teachers, and still have value in the modern era.

-It can give us so many of practical lessons, that cannot be taught and learned in modern universities and schools, but our parents, grandparents, and spiritual masters can share with us how to live peacefully and mindfully.
+It can give us so many practical lessons that cannot be taught and learned in modern universities and schools, but our parents, grandparents, and spiritual masters can share with us how to live peacefully and mindfully.

 The Shlokas of Hatha Yoga teach us and bring our attention to “Badhaka tattvas” before entering into “Hatha Yoga Sadhna”, so that we can be eager to live life holistically and simultaneously prepare ourselves for Salvation (through daily Sadhna and introspection).

-Hatha Yoga in our life Pradipika chapter 1.15th throws the light on Badhaka tattvas (Badhaka means impediment/causes failure and tattvas refer to living with principles/ habits/elements).
+Hatha Yoga in our life, Pradipika chapter 1.15th throws light on Badhaka tattvas (Badhaka means impediment/causes failure, and tattvas refer to living with principles/ habits/elements).

 In a nutshell, the principles/habits cause impediments in Yoga Sadhna.